Negation in English

 I asked them all but none are coming.

 Issues of proximity concord are in play here.
-For more, see the guide to concord linked from the list of related guides at the end. - In the initial position, as the subject of the verb, only the forms in
+For more, see the guide to concord linked from the list of related guides at the end.

 the third column are possible: